Übermensch (album): Tour

 G-Dragon supported Übermensch with the Übermensch World Tour, a multi-leg global tour launched on March 29, 2025, in Goyang, South Korea.
 Originally announced as an Asian leg, the tour expanded to North America, Europe, and Oceania following high demand, with additional shows added in cities such as Macau and Tokyo.

 Critical reception

 Übermensch drew a largely favorable response from critics in both Korean and international media, though many reviews tempered their praise with reservations regarding lyrical depth, melodic memorability, and linguistic consistency.

-Writing for NME, Rhian Daly described the album as a triumphant return, commending G-Dragon for reasserting "his position as one of K-pop’s greatest stars".
-Writing for IZM, critic Son Min-hyun said that the album’s ambition is evident yet uneven in execution.
-He wrote that Übermensch frames K-pop as an allegory of the “ideal human” and that its aesthetic conceit is “astonishing” in intent, but he also noted tension between "expectation and dissonance."
-Vogue called the album both immersive and cohesive, applauding its emotional depth and the continuity it maintains with G-Dragon’s established musical persona.
-For long-time fans, she noted, Übermensch feels like a worthy reward for their patience.
-In South Korea, reviewers commended the album’s conceptual depth and thematic cohesion.
-Writing for IZM, critic Son Min-hyun offered a nuanced appraisal, observing that the album’s ambition is evident yet uneven in execution.
-He wrote that Übermensch frames K-pop as an allegory of the “ideal human” and that its aesthetic conceit is “astonishing” in intent, but he also noted tension between “expectation and dissonance.”